Mechanical Barriers to Communication

 Noise

-Trying to convey a message in these conditions mostly ends in miscommunication as competing with these noises more often leads to misunderstandings than successful message conveyance.
+Trying to convey a message in these conditions mostly ends in miscommunication, as competing with these noises more often leads to misunderstandings than successful message conveyance.

 Distance

-But as with most things in the digital age, technology is here to rescue.
-Tools like video conference software can be invaluable.
+But as with most things in the digital age, technology is here to the rescue.
+Tools like video conferencing software can be invaluable.
 With adequate system capacity, it aids in translating body language and facial expressions, bypassing physical distance.
 Furthermore, frequent virtual interaction can foster team spirit and provide a platform for any need for message clarification.

 Technological Devices as Barriers